AJarombek/cloud-modules/README.md

 > v0.1.9 Ability to disable the entire `acm-certificate` module or just the `aws_acm_certificate_validation` resource.

+> v0.1.10 Choice to map public IP addresses to instances within a public subnet for the `vpc` module.

 ### Directories

 | Directory Name    | Description                                                                 |